jnsbyr/esp8266-intexsbh20/README.md

 who has ever read a user manual knows this.
 They just contain things you don't want to know.

 This model seems to be designed for daily attention.
-It is no news that the water of a pool should be run through a filter once or twice a day.
+It is no news that the water of a pool should be run through a filter at least once or twice a day.
 Many pools have a timer for this, but not this one.

-You could keep the circulation on permanently, but this has at least two
-disadvantages: The filter must be cleaned or replaced more often and you waste more than 1 kWh per day with the filter pump consuming around 60 W.
+You could keep the circulation on permanently, but this wastes more than 1 kWh per day with the filter pump consuming around 60 W.

 Somehow it should be possible to add a circulation pump timer.
 And if this can be done then the water temperature could also be controlled, thus combining power